 What are the main health benefits of meditation?

 Meditation reduces stress, which is estimated to be the cause of over 80% of the visits to the doctor.
 Meditation is also proved to improve your immune system, reduce inflammatory disorders and asthma, manage blood pressure, and increase longevity.
 Studies have shown that meditation reduces the risk of heart diseases, stroke, Alzheimer’s, fibromyalgia and arthritis.

 Meditation brings peace of mind, positive feelings, and helps you connect to a deeper sense of purpose in your life.
 It is the main spiritual discipline in many wisdom traditions.

 In a nutshell, science confirms the experience of millions of practitioners: meditation will keep you healthy, help prevent multiple diseases, make you happier, and improve your performance in basically any task, physical or mental.

 However, in order to experience most of these benefits you need to practice meditation consistently (daily).
-If you need help creating the habit, checkout this post, and also my 5-week meditation course.
+If you need help creating the habit, checkout this post, and also learn about what is self-discipline.

 Here is the PDF I promised you:

-My mission is to bring meditation and personal growth to a million humans.
-If you like this cause, please take a deep breath and share this post.
+My mission is to take a million people to calm, centered and focused.
+If you like this cause, please take a deep breath and share this post with the world.